POSSIBLE OPTIONS TO REGISTER A COMPANY IN LITHUANIA

 The most common form of business presence in Lithuania is a limited liability company – UAB.

-Uždaroji akcinÄ— bendrovÄ— (UAB) in translation from the Lithuanian language means Closed Joint-Stock Company.
+UĹľdaroji akcinÄ— bendrovÄ— (UAB) in translation from the Lithuanian language means Closed Joint-Stock Company.
 It is possible to sell the statutory capital of UAB in whole or in part, donate shares, or pass them down from one generation to the next.
 UAB must have a minimum of one owner or owner (natural or legal person) and a minimum of one director (natural person) who may sign on the company’s behalf.

 ADVANTAGES

-Lithuania ranks 11th in the world in terms of ease of doing business
+- Lithuania ranks 11th in the world in terms of ease of doing business

-Low cost of company registration compared to other EU countries
+- Low cost of company registration compared to other EU countries

-Lithuanian company income tax from 5%
+- Lithuanian company income tax from 5%

-Completely remote company re-registration
+- Completely remote company re-registration

-Forms of business in Lithuania
+Forms of Business in Lithuania

 There are four main types of company registration in Lithuania for foreign investors and they are: